andrealazari/brewery-app/README.md

 ## Summary of Project

-Full-stack database backed application for locate and save breweries.<br />
+Full-stack database backed application for locate and save breweries from USA.<br />

 Check out the [Brewery App](https://my-brewery-app.herokuapp.com/).<br />